janissl/jsl-wiki/building/sbt.md

 }
 ```

-#### Create a single JAR file and download all dependencies as separate JARs
+#### Create a single JAR file with no dependencies and download all dependencies as separate JARs
 ```shell
 [sbt] pack
 ```